-Emblazonment with Geneva hat and clerical stole in the Reformed tradition from the Rev Joe Klerr.
+Emblazonment with Geneva hat and clerical stole in the Reformed tradition from the Armiger.

 Rendell Tamaca Salgado is a protestant minister of the Reformed tradition who was born and raised in Cavite City.

 Description and symbolism: The wolf in the shield is derived from the armiger’s name, Rendell, a variant of the name Randal which means “shield wolf”.
 It is a howling wolf, which means either calling a pack to gather or can be a wolf howling at the moon as one calling to a higher Power.
 The two compass roses symbolize direction and foresight as well as the Confessions and Creeds.
 The Bible and Cross represent the faith and vocation of the armiger.
+The crest includes a kampilan sword as a representation of the armiger’s Filipino heritage.
 The arms were designed by the armiger with the advice of friends.
 Being the first in his family to bear his faith, it signifies a start of a new family line and thus carrying these arms to be passed down to descendants.

 A second emblazonment replaces the helm, crest and mantling with a Geneva hat and clerical stole to represent the armiger’s pastoral office within the Reformed tradition.

 Blazon: Shield: Or, a wolf’s head, erased, ululant and sinister facing Gules, on a chief of the last, between two compass roses Or, upon a book open proper, leathered and garnished Or, a Latin cross Sable.
-Crest and Mantling: On a helm with wreath of the colors upon a book open proper, leathered and garnished Or a Latin cross Sable.
+Crest and Mantling: A demi-wolf segreant Gules, grasping dexter a kampilan sword Proper and sinister a latin cross Sable.
 Motto: Dei Gratia Ad Dei Gloriam (By God’s grace, for God’s glory).

 Assumed/granting authority: Assumed, 2017.